Soviet Union: Space program

 At the end of the 1950s, the USSR constructed the first satellite—Sputnik 1, which marked the beginning of the Space Race—a competition to achieve superior spaceflight capability with the United States.
 This was followed by other successful satellites, most notably Sputnik 5, where test dogs were sent to space.
 On 12 April 1961, the USSR launched Vostok 1, which carried Yuri Gagarin, making him the first human to ever be launched into space and complete a space journey.
 The first plans for space shuttles and orbital stations were drawn up in Soviet design offices, but personal disputes between designers and management prevented their development.

 In terms of the Luna program, the USSR only had automated spacecraft launches with no crewed spacecraft.
-The N1—a Super heavy-lift launch vehicle intended to match the American Saturn V for a Soviet manned moon landing—failed all four of its test launches, and the 'Moon' part of Space Race was won by the Americans.
+The N1—a Super heavy-lift launch vehicle intended to match the American Saturn V for a Soviet crewed moon landing—failed all four of its test launches, and the 'Moon' part of Space Race was won by the Americans.
 The Soviet public's reaction to the American moon-landing was mixed.
 The Soviet government limited the release of information about it, which affected the reaction.
 A portion of the populace did not give it attention, and another portion was angered.

 In the 1970s, specific proposals for the design of a space shuttle emerged, but shortcomings, especially in the electronics industry (rapid overheating of electronics), postponed it till the end of the 1980s.
 The first shuttle, the Buran, flew in 1988, but without a human crew.
 Another, Ptichka, endured prolonged construction and was canceled in 1991.
 For their launch into space, there is today an unused superpower rocket, Energia, which is the most powerful in the world.

 In the late 1980s, the Soviet Union built the Mir orbital station.
 It was built on the construction of Salyut stations and its only role was civilian-grade research tasks.
 Mir was the only orbital station in operation from 1986 to 1998.
 Gradually, other modules were added to it, including American modules.
 However, the station deteriorated rapidly after a fire on board and was deorbited in 2001, burning up in the Earth's atmosphere.